Beerooke31/CupcakeSmash2025/content/step_9/_index.md

 }
 ```

-Now run your game again, and you should see the diamonds are a lot less predictable!
+Now run your game again, and you should see the cupcakes are a lot less predictable!

 ## Check your code!